Frequently Asked Questions on Coronavirus in Hartford

 - YOU DON’T NEED TO SHOW SYMPTOMS TO GET TESTED

-- Click Here for Coronavirus testing location sites
+- Click Here for FREE Coronavirus testing locations in Hartford!

 Need FREE transportation to the drive-through testing site?